Musicals101.com

 b.
 May 29, 1923 (New York City) - d.
 Dec.
 12, 1990 (NYC)

-Green was the first historian to dedicate his career -- and a long series of books -- to an academic consideration of musical theatre and film.
+Green was the first historian to dedicate his career -- including a long series of books -- to an academic consideration of musical theatre and film.
 His unprejudiced analysis and clear writing style laid a solid foundation for all those who followed him.
 The World of Musical Comedy, Ring Bells!
 Sing Songs!, and his single volume encyclopedias of musical theatre and film are still key reference works in the field.

 Greenwood, Charlotte